computationsociety/blog/_posts/2020-07-27-max-entropy.md

 ## Approaches for debiasing data

 In the fairness literature, there are two established approaches for debiasing data: modifying the dataset or learning a fair distribution.
 Fair data is ensured using _fairness constraints_, or mathematical statements encoding some formal definition of fairness.
 See [this post](https://algorithmicfairness.wordpress.com/2016/09/26/on-the-impossibility-of-fairness/) for context on many types of fairness constraints.

+Following the principle of maximum entropy, the framework produces a max-entropy distribution with a prior distribution determined by reweighting the data points and a carefully chosen marginal to satisfy fairness constraints.
+{: .pull-quote}

 To modify a dataset to satisfy fairness constraints, one can either reassign the protected attributes of some data points or reweight the frequency of data points to satisfy fairness constraints.
 (See [this post](https://towardsdatascience.com/reweighing-the-adult-dataset-to-make-it-discrimination-free-44668c9379e8) for a walkthrough of how this might work in practice.)
 These approaches are often computationally efficient, but there is no way to generate new data points.
 As a result, machine learning models trained on the data can fail to generalize.
 (See Chawla’s “Data mining for imbalanced datasets: An overview” in [Data Mining and Knowledge Discovery Handbook](https://doi.org/10.1007/0-387-25465-X_40) for an overview.)